Central Municipal Council: Voting regulations

-The Council is formed of 29 members representing constituencies spreading over 230 regions in the State of Qatar.
-The membership term in the Council is 4 years.
+Qatari citizens over 18 years old, males and females, are able to vote, barring some exceptions.
+Up until 2015, naturalized citizens could vote starting 10 years after the date of their naturalization, but Law No. 38 of 2005 completely eliminated any possibility for naturalized citizens to "exercise any political right, regardless of the date of naturalization".
+Other groups barred from voting include those convicted of a criminal offense, or anyone working with the police or armed forces.

+In order to vote, eligible citizens must first register to vote at the Ministry of Interior.
+Registration is for each individual election, meaning that registering for one election does not make one registered to future elections.

+The 29 constituencies do not coincide with the number nor with the borders of the municipalities of Qatar.
+This inconsistency means that candidates need to orient their campaign and be accountable to those in their electoral district, and not to those in the municipality in which they reside.

 The Council Sessions

-On 4 May 1999 Sheikh Hamad Bin Khalifa Al-Thani, the Emir of the State of Qatar issued a decree inviting the Central Municipal Council to hold its first meeting in full attendance to elect the Council's Chairman and Deputy Chairman from among its members by secret ballot.

 The Council holds its ordinary meetings in Doha and in public once every two weeks.
 Extraordinary meetings must be requested by one third of the members.
 The meetings are considered regular only where the quorum of two thirds of the members is available.
 The maximum period for which a meeting can be put off for lack of quorum is three days, after which the meeting can be held with the attendance of one third of the members.

 The Council issues its resolutions by plurality of votes.
-Under the supervision of the Chairman, the Council forms a Secretariat General and appoint a Secretary General.
-The job of the Secretary General is to prepare the meetings' agenda and submit thereof to the Chairman, record the minutes of the meetings and the Council's recommendations and submit, to the Minister of Municipal Affairs and Agriculture, those parts of the recommendations that call for his or any higher authority's action.
+Under the supervision of the chairman, the Council forms a Secretariat General and appoint a Secretary General.
+The job of the Secretary General is to prepare the meetings' agenda and submit thereof to the chairman, record the minutes of the meetings and the council's recommendations and submit, to the Minister of Municipal Affairs and Agriculture, those parts of the recommendations that call for his or any higher authority's action.

-The Council's Authorities

-The Central Municipal Council is an independent entity.
-The Ministry of Municipal Affairs and Agriculture has no authority over its functions.
-It is totally free to practice its responsibilities without any interference from the Ministry.
-The roles of the Ministry and the Council complement each other.
-The role of the Council is still one of advisory and monitoring.
-The Council has the right to discuss all matters and problems, and its agenda is not confined to what is raised by the Ministry.
-The Ministry approves the recommendations of the Council, whose members decide their own work program and budget without external interference.

-Both the Ministry of Municipal Affairs and Agriculture and the Central Municipal Council coordinate their efforts to reach the common goal of serving the country and the citizens.
-The Minister of Municipal Affairs and Agriculture explains the different points of view to the Council through a specialized committee.
-In case the difference in opinion persists, subjects of discord, accompanied by the two different viewpoints, are raised to the Council of Ministers for consideration.

-The 29 members of the Council focus their attention on providing the compelling needs of the society and securing the basic services with a view to rationalize spending.
-They do that through a well-defined plan and good coordination of time, effort and resources, and through giving priority to projects like road building, sanitary drainage, parks and recreation sites.
+Power and functions

+The CMC is a purely advisory body, holding neither executive nor legislative powers.
+It advises and lobbies the Ministry of Municipality, which manages the municipalities directly.